 Actonel is an osteoporosis medication that its manufacturer advertises as “clinically proven to help reduce the chance” of a spinal fracture or non-spinal fracture.
 Actonel is part of a class of drugs called bisphosphonates that are promoted as long-term treatments for osteoporosis in postmenopausal women and that are also used to treat other conditions such as Paget’s disease in both women and men.

 Unfortunately, like most bisphosphonate medications, Actonel has also proved to be a dangerous product that can cause serious and potentially deadly side effects.
 If you or a loved one has experienced complications as a result of taking Actonel, it is important to contact a Boston defective osteoporosis drug lawyer as soon as possible for assistance in making a claim for compensation against the drug manufacturer.
-The Law Offices of Jeffrey S. Glassman are here to help.Actonel Side Effects
+Jeffrey Glassman Injury Lawyers are here to help.Actonel Side Effects

 There are a number of different side effects that medical studies and patient complaints indicate may be linked to Actonel and other bisphosphonate medications.
 Some of the dangers associated with this drug include:

 - Osteonecrosis of the jaw: Also called ONJ or dead jaw syndrome, this condition is characterized by a failure of the jaw-bone to heal after minor injury such as getting a tooth pulled.
 The Mayo Clinic has indicated that around 1 out of every 1,000 women taking bisphosphonates will develop dead jaw, with around 40 percent of cases resulting from a denture rubbing against the mucosa in the mouth.